Kingdom of Sicily: Norman kingdom (1130–1198)

-Hohenstaufen period
+Hohenstaufen period (1198–1266)

 In 1197, the accession of Frederick, a child who would also become Holy Roman Emperor Frederick II in 1220, greatly affected the immediate future of Sicily.
 For a land so used to centralised royal authority, the king's young age caused a serious power vacuum.
 His uncle Philip of Swabia moved to secure Frederick's inheritance by appointing Markward von Anweiler, margrave of Ancona, regent in 1198.
 Meanwhile, Pope Innocent III had reasserted papal authority in Sicily, but recognised Frederick's rights.
 The pope was to see papal power decrease steadily over the next decade and was unsure about which side to back at many junctures.

 The Hohenstaufen's grip on power, however, was not secure.
 Walter III of Brienne had married the daughter of Tancred of Sicily.
 She was sister and heiress of the deposed King William III of Sicily.
 In 1201, William decided to claim the kingdom.
 In 1202, an army led by the chancellor Walter of Palearia and Dipold of Vohburg was defeated by Walter III of Brienne.
 Markward was killed, and Frederick fell under the control of William of Capparone, an ally of the Pisans.
 Dipold continued the war against Walter on the mainland until the claimant's death in 1205.
 Dipold finally wrested Frederick from Capparone in 1206 and gave him over to the guardianship of the chancellor, Walter of Palearia.
 Walter and Dipold then had a falling out, and the latter captured the royal palace, where he was besieged and captured by Walter in 1207.
 After a decade, the wars over the regency and the throne itself had ceased.